-USA celebrates med school match day - Lagniappe Mobile
+USA celebrates med school Match Day - Lagniappe Mobile

 “My mother always told me to never give up and to persevere to achieve my dreams,” he said.
 “I want to give back to patients like my mom.
 I’m really excited to be able to start my career.”

-In a year marred by the COVID-19 pandemic, the match day tradition of opening envelopes while family and friends looked on in person was replaced by students sitting by themselves 6 feet apart.
-The changes meant that White’s mother, his inspiration into the medical field, was not beside him on the big day.
+In a year marred by the COVID-19 pandemic, the Match Day tradition of opening envelopes while family and friends looked on in person was replaced by students sitting by themselves six feet apart.
+The changes meant White’s mother, his inspiration for going into the medical field, was not beside him on the big day.
 However, the Birmingham native was undeterred and said the family would celebrate together in Mobile.

-Friday was an exciting day for all 67 medical students, even if the COVID-19 pandemic had tampered it a bit.
+Friday was an exciting day for all 67 medical students, even if the COVID-19 pandemic had tempered the emotion a bit.
 Of the matches made on Friday, 22 of the future doctors will be going into primary care fields.
 This includes 10 in internal medicine, seven in family medicine, four in pediatrics and one in internal medicine/pediatrics.

-Eight students were matched with specialists in obstetrics and gynecology, while six were matched with general surgery.
+Eight students were matched with specialists in obstetrics and gynecology (OB-GYN), while six were matched with general surgery.

 There were other challenges facing the future doctors as a result of the pandemic.
 White said early on in the third year of medical school, interactions with patients through clinic hours took a hit.
 They made up for it later in the year and into this year, he said.
 The challenges they faced will make them all better doctors, White said.